ovidiubute/la-teatru-eventsspidermanager/README.md

 This component is part of the infrastructure supporting the iOS/Android apps "La Teatru" launched in mid-2010 and taken down about a year after that.

-It was responsible with booting up a set of AWS EC2 VMs and remotely controler the deployed crawler applications.
+It was responsible with booting up a set of AWS EC2 VMs and remotely control the deployed crawler applications.